damieh1/ABSA_Polarization/readme.md

 ```

 ### 6. Dependency Parsing
-Aspect spans and their dependencies were extracted using `biaffine_dep_parser.py`, based on a Biaffine dependency parser.
+Aspect spans and their dependencies were extracted using `biaffine_dep_parser.py`, based on a Biaffine dependency parser (trained on English Treebanks).
 Output is aligned to the sentiment classification task and formatted using `spitter_jsonl.py`.

 ---